MIRADOR AT MINA

 THE PROJECT BACKGROUND

-This design-build intervention was completed directly at the site with the help of only hand sketches to guide construction.
-It is part of other projects implemented during 2011-2016 in a 500-acre parcel of private land in the southwest side of El Yunque National Forest, Puerto Rico.
+This design-build intervention was carried out directly on site, guided only by hand sketches during construction.
+It forms part of a series of projects implemented during 2011-2016 within a 500-acre private parcel on the southwest edge of El Yunque National Forest, Puerto Rico.

 THE SITE